laseryuan/letspair/hiring.md

 If you are excited about this opportunity and meet the qualifications, please send your resume and a brief cover letter explaining why you are interested in this position to [your email address].

 **Let's Pair is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment for all employees.**

----

-This job description emphasizes the experimental and collaborative nature of the start-up, highlights the importance of pair programming, and appeals to potential applicants' desire for growth and learning opportunities.